albertobraschi/radiant-ray-extension/HELP_admin.markdown

 	rake ray:setup
 	===
-	this command complete destroys any existing Ray preferences.
+	this command completely destroys any existing Ray preferences.
 	**DO NOT** use it for upgrading between versions.

 ###Upgrading user